evo-lua/evo-runtime/README.md

 ## Status

 Functional, but not feature complete.
 See issues and milestones for future plans.
-Quick summary for the impatient:
+Consult the below roadmap for details.

+### Roadmap

+> [!NOTE]
+> This is NOT reflective of the overall implementation status, but rather a preliminary roadmap from now to `v1.0.0`.

 * [x] MVP: Experimentation and proof-of-concept (completed in multiple stages)
 * [ ] Alpha: Standard libraries and inclusion of additional bindings (currently in progress; ETA: Q4/2024 - Q1/2025)